mins75/lab_1_datalakes/README.md

 - Get both the account name and account key to run the script to upload files on Azure
 - Upload each file if possible, if not (.zip) it will unzip it and extract the files and upload them on Azure

+## Issues

+It creates an empty file in case of a folder (see second screen) that will be empty

 ## Example

 After running the script, we will see on Azure that we have created the resource group